Andrew Maury is an American record producer, mixing engineer, and writer based in Brooklyn, New York.

 if we're talking about tuning in a modern pop/rap autotune-effect territory, do it however you want. watch out for melodyne destroying F's, T's, and S's. //// great vocals are mostly about believability. so, so much of this lies in the performance. the most fruitful step is to get the right performance and the right comp. sometimes pitchiness commands a lot of attention which can be good.
 David Byrne in Talking Heads comes to mind.
 But you have to know how to hear whether the pitchiness is musical and artistic or just sour and distracting. when i start working on a vocal (as a producer - not a mixer), i ask myself whether the mistakes make the performance cooler or pull me out of the song. first step would be deciding if autotune is right for their voice. i usually try it to see. if it glides with the music, i'll keep it and fine tune the retune speed.
 But if autotune is fighting what's naturally there, i ditch it and go to melodyne where i can be extremely precise. i comb through the whole song probably twice touching up spots that seem like they really need it. and i'll inevitably come across a few more moments to fix as i work the production to the finish line. i'll tune the shit out of octave stacks. can't stand when octaves are rubbing.

-gonna start adding dates to responses. things change fast these days, ppl. / 9.10.2019 / hi cian. shampoo is enemy - once a week or an "alternate" product. condition if i feel like stealing some of my wife's - a special treat.
+hi cian. shampoo is enemy - once a week or an "alternate" product. condition if i feel like stealing some of my wife's - a special treat.
 NYC tap baby. the bathtub is too small to use. had to google it, looks absolutely terrible.
 Decapitator is great - I think a "Decapitator II" would sling mad licenses.

 Just a little bit of serial CLA76 and UAD LA2A compression.
 Like, a LITTLE.
-Jeremy pre-mixes his tracks very tastefully before handing off to me.
+Jeremy pre-mixed his tracks very tastefully before handing off to me.
 I'm not sure what he did but he has eagle ears and amazing taste.
 This is true of all his songs.
 Mixing his stuff is really only about setting a stage for the song to feel a little bigger and more 3D.
 All of the noticeable tonality/style/effect/compression is him.

 This album was mixed when I was doing a hybrid ITB/OTB approach.
 I don't think its good BECAUSE of that though.
 Its just a context.
 There's a lot of hardware KuSh Audio Clariphonic mid+high boost on the mix bus.
 I might have overdone it because I remember having a revelation right before mastering that all the mixes sounded better when I added a pretty aggressive and broad digital EQ boost in the mids/low mids around 800hz.
 And then I remember getting the masters back from Dave McNair and thinking they were super bright again.
 But he nailed it.
 I dunno... good song, good arrangement, lots of conviction, like minds, get the right balance, EQ it until it works!!

-Bottom line for me right now (2019) is that there seems to be a degree of loudness per song that really does the mix justice.
+Bottom line for me right now is that there seems to be a degree of loudness per song that really does the mix justice.
 Some songs feel best with clean headroom and a really open 3D soundscape.
 Some songs feel best creamed and distorted and flat right up against the glass of 0dbfs.
-There is a very specific texture that you get when a mix is “grinding” against the ceiling.
+There is a specific texture that you get when a mix is “grinding” against the ceiling.
 Do not underestimate this.
 If you haven’t yet developed an ear for this, I recommend you work on it.
 Different limiters and saturators and compressors have different sounds.
 Building a master chain that complements the mix can be a complex art.
 Some mixers are skilled at getting a mix to sound complete without a ton of processing at the finish line.
 Others lean on it heavily.
 I use both techniques.

 I weigh the moment in history we’re in... where cd loudness wars resulted in a taste for sound that is heavily limited and compact in dynamic range.
-Remember: the sound of popular music out in the world has created an expectation for the average person.
+Remember: the sound of popular music out in the world has created an expectation for the average listener.
 This is a completely subjective thing that evolves slowly with time and artist trends.
 A lot of popular music is CRUSHED!
 The general public has no idea what RMS or LUFS or any of that is.
 They don't even know what a compressor is.
 Many don't even know the concept of how multitrack recording works.
 They just hear a song and the sound of that song.
 The mix should feel great.
-Smashing a mix into the ceiling is sometimes how I get that.
+Smashing a mix into the ceiling is sometimes how I get it to feel great.
 Sometimes it’s the opposite.
 Sometimes I want the kick and bass to ring free with zero distortion or transient compromise.
 Those songs may need to be a little quieter.
 Listen to the relationship between density and transient detail and find the balance that animates the song best!

 the numbers dont matter when you're under 0. no difference in sound quality if you deliver your mix at -20 or -2. a 24 bit audio file has an immense amount of perfectly clean headroom (140db from 0 to the noise floor)

 It varies a lot, but I have been a fan of what the API 2500 does generally.
 Sometimes I do a parallel "smash" of the drums rather than process the drum buss.
 Sometimes the UAD Studer A800 in 30 ips mode enhances the subs in a really great way.
 Pultec high shelf boosts.
 I notice a pattern that any time the drum bus gets loaded up with a ton of stuff (more than 3 plugins), I end up scrapping it for a more simple chain... it always seems to sound better with less processing.
+Balance is king!

 I'd have to pull it up, but a lot of Shawn LP3 vocals have the waves C4 with the top boosted.
 Its quite a distinct sound.
 The "pop vocal" preset is a good starting place.
 Credit to the producer, Teddy Geiger, on that tip!
 The PT sessions came with C4 in the vocal chains.
 I had never really found a use for it prior, but I kept them as I reworked these mixes.